 Amendment of pleadings.
-The 1945 California APA allows amendment of the initial pleading.68 The law is silent concerning amendment of responsive pleadings, and there is doubt about the propriety of amendment of pleadings outside of the 1945 California APA.69 The proposed law makes clear that both the initial pleading and the responsive pleading may be amended or supplemented at will before commencement of the hearing, subject to the right of the other party to prepare a case in response.
+The 1945 California APA allows amendment of the initial pleading.66 The law is silent concerning amendment of responsive pleadings, and there is doubt about the propriety of amendment of pleadings outside of the 1945 California APA.67 The proposed law makes clear that both the notice of commencement of proceeding and the response may be amended or supplemented at will before commencement of the hearing, subject to the right of the other party to prepare a case in response.
 After commencement of the hearing, amendments are discretionary with the presiding officer.